owlsectechnologies/tomango-2018/site/content/is/stephen-ajulu.md

 When I was really little, i wanted to be a Doctor but eventually falled in love with I.T

 ## What would be your dream holiday?
-A month exploring the world in a campervan.
+A month exploring the oceans in diving suits or the world in a campervan.